jaskaran-dhadda/jaskaran-dhadda/README.md

 ## 👨‍💻 About Me
-👋 Hi, I'm Jaskaran and I'm backend developer.
+👋 Hi, I'm Jaskaran and I'm a backend developer.

 🔧 I'm currently working on [Entertainistan](https://entertainistan.com/)